opennetworkinglab/onos/apps/p4-tutorial/README.md

 # ONOS+P4 Tutorial

-This directory contains the source code and instructions to run the ONOS+P4 tutorial exercises.
+This directory contains source code and instructions to run the ONOS+P4 tutorial exercises.
+Goal of the exercises is to learn how to use ONOS to control P4-capable devices via P4Runtime, and how to write ONOS apps to control custom data plane capabilities implemented in P4.

 For help, please write to the mailing list [brigade-p4@onosproject.org](mailto:brigade-p4@onosproject.org) or check the